 Boots can also protect your dog’s paws from de-icing chemicals.

 See my post: Winter running with dogs

-Do dogs like wearing boots?
+Do dogs like wearing boots or shoes?

 Of course not!
 Haha.
 Most dogs will not like wearing boots and most will not understand that the boots help to keep them warm.
 Still, a lot depends on your dog’s personality and tolerance.

 The reaction most dogs have to wearing boots for the first time is to either stand complete still like they’re standing in concrete.
 Or, they race around frantically like they’re trying to run right out of the boots!

 For these reasons, I recommend you train get your dog used to just wearing one boot at a time.
 Less traumatic for everyone!
 Here are some tips …